UniversitaDellaCalabria/Portale-PoC/README.md

                            )
 ````

-`cms_pages` is the model where we've defined how we build a Page.
+`cms` is the model where we've defined how we build a Page.
 For us, a Page, is anything else than a composition of blocks, rendered in a
 HTML template.
 This means that a page is a block container, in which we can
 define many blocks with different order.
 For every page we must define